Sub-Reach 1 Implementation, Phase 3, Lower Lemhi Rehabilitation Project

 Description

-The Idaho Department of Fish and Game (IDFG) will implement Phase 3 of the Sub-reach 1 (SR1) project that is contained within the 2.2 mile contiguous Lower Lemhi River Rehabilitation Reach.
+The Idaho Department of Fish and Game (IDFG) implemented Phase 3 of Sub-reach 1 (SR1) that is contained within the 2.5 mile contiguous Lower Lemhi River Rehabilitation Reach.
 SR1 is one of 4 sub-reaches in approx. 1.25 miles previously identified for aggressive channel and floodplain rehabilitation.
 Due to its relatively large scale, SR1 was further partitioned into four project phases.
-Phase 1 was constructed in 2021, Phase 2 construction commenced in October 2021 and is ongoing.
+Phase 1 (007 19 SA) was constructed in 2021, Phase 2 (016 20 SA) was completed in July 2024, and Phase 4 (008 22 SA), expected to be complete by fall 2026.

 Project Benefit